gplcc/gplcc/docs/index.md

 ### How does the GPL Cooperation Commitment work?

 One of the features that was introduced in GPLv3 is a “cure” period for license noncompliance, which creates incentives for distributors of GPLv3-licensed code to discover and fix compliance problems.
 With the GPLv3 cure period, a licensee is afforded a period of time (the cure period) to correct errors in compliance before the license is effectively terminated.
 Projects that continue to use GPLv2 would benefit from adoption of the GPLv3 approach to correcting compliance errors.
 It is often impractical for existing GPLv2 and LGPLv2.x-licensed projects to upgrade to the later versions, whether because it would be inconsistent with upstream license obligations or contrary to the general preferences and expectations of participants.
-A copyright holder who signs the GPL Cooperation Commitment is stating that he or she is applying the cure and reinstatement language of GPLv3 to copyrighted code that is licensed under GPLv2, LGPLv2.1 and LGPLv2.
+A copyright holder who signs the GPL Cooperation Commitment is stating that they are applying the cure and reinstatement language of GPLv3 to copyrighted code that is licensed under GPLv2, LGPLv2.1 and LGPLv2.

 ### Does the GPL Cooperation Commitment itself violate the GPL?